 Bobby is a spiral of disordered nervous energy.
 When he stands in front of his people, in what is ostensibly a morale building exercise, there’s a tension to him that wasn’t there when he climbed on top of file cabinets last season and mobilized the minions to batten down the hatches when he first found out he was under investigation.
 This time, it seems to be a combination of him standing in the dark in front of a lit but otherwise blank screen and a certain air to his words that make you wonder if he even believes what he’s saying.
 He’s primed for battle, but in a sort of unprepared, grasping-at-straws way.

 Even though Bobby didn’t suffer anything more than the self-inflicted destruction of his offices, revenge must be exacted.
 Leave it to the Billions writers to never come at Chuck one simple way.
 They seem to coax out ways to hurt Chuck via lovely twists in prior events that you thought were meant to never touch him.
-Continue reading “Billions 2.01: Risk Management”
+Continue reading “Billions on Showtime 2.01: Risk Management”